BLATTEN - TRÄMEL - NATERS

 Directions

-The hike starts in Blatten near Naters.
+The hike starts in Blatten bei Naters.
 Follow the signs towards Blindtal.
-You will pass the Reka holiday village and the old bakery "Wichije."
-After a short descent, you reach the Blindtal and continue to Geimen to the parking lot.
-Follow the road and just below the last houses of Geimen, the path to Bitschji branches off to the left.
-The path runs above the lake and you reach the "Obere Bitscheri" water pipeline.
-Next, continue to the St. Laurentius chapel and then to the Armenseelen chapel in Trämel.
+It passes by the Reka holiday village and the old bakery «Wichije».
+After a short descent, you reach Blindtal and continue to Geimen to the parking lot.
+Follow the road, and under the last houses of Geimen, the path to Bitschji branches off to the left.
+The path runs above the lake and you reach the water pipeline «Obere Bitscheri».
+Then continue to the St. Laurentius chapel and then to the Armenseelen chapel in Trämel.
 Follow the hiking trail further to Hegdorn, from there to Massegga, and then down to Naters.

 Tour information